 What Is A Boston Terrier?

 The Boston Terrier is a very unique breed of dog, with a fascinating history.
 They are sometimes referred to as the “All American Dog.”
-The Boston Terrier was bred from a cross between a Bull Terrier and Pitbull.
+The Boston Terrier was bred from a cross between an English bulldog and White terrier.
 The first crosses occurred in England in the late 18th century and some members of this new breed were brought over to America.

 What Was The Boston Terrier Bred For?